julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Rowan was not considered a tree *of* witches — but a tree *against* harmful witchcraft.

-It was planted:

-- Beside cottage doors
-- Near windows
-- At cemetery edges
-- At the farm gate and along farm boundaries
-- Near cattle byres
-- At the start of footpaths

 Its berries — marked with a star — were viewed as protective seals.

 A widely recorded folk charm states: